zaxguo/notes/linux/mm/page.md

-### Page allocation on the critical path of pagecache
+### Page operations on the write path of pagecache

 A simple (buffered) ``write()`` in EXT2 file system uses the generic kernel interface which uses page cache to buffer all the content to be written.